 In a separate post I explained what are domain and nameservers, and how to protect domain registrar account.

 6. SSL/TLS certificates and encryption

 There are still websites that don’t use https, or at least allow access over non-encrypted http protocol as well.
 Unless you have a very good reason not to, do implement and enforce https protocol for your website.
-Same goes for FTP, e-mail and other channels for communication and website access.
+Same goes for FTP, e-mail and other channels of communication and website access.

 When connecting to your website using the unprotected http protocol, it is easy to see all the data sent and received, including usernames and passwords.
 Https should be enforced on your server, not leaving the visitors (or yourself) a choice of using the unencrypted http.

 Accessing website without https and TLS encryption is like leaving confidential documents visibly on a library table, so anyone interested enough could sneak a peak.

 SSL/TLS encryption is based on the principle of asymmetric encryption.